codecalec/PersonalWebsiteFlask/README.md

 It is available at [here](http://www.alexveltman.com)

-This repo is archived and outdated since I've ported my site to Python using Flask which can be found [here](https://github.com/codecalec/PersonalWebsiteFlask/)

 ## About

 This is the source code for my personal website.
 It was written in Python using Flask.
 The website can be found [here](www.alexveltman.com).